dingxiao7f/FluTyping/README.md

 ## Requirement
 Perl 5 and the module of "Math::Complex"
-R 4.3.0 and the R packages of "ape", "ggtree" and "tidytree"
+R 4.3.0 and the R packages of "ape", "ggtree", "tidytree" and "mclust"
 mafft v7.505
 FastTreeMP v2.1.10